JakeSoftwareArchitect/AWS-Solution-Architect-Professional/design-solutions-for-organizational-complexity.md

-# AWS Architecture Connectivity Stratergies
+# AWS Architecture Connectivity Strategies

 ## AWS Direct Connect

 **AWS Direct Connect**: Allow you to connect you on-prem services to AWS directly (not via internet).
 This can be achieved by using one of the pre-approved data centers.
-It's the fastet way to connect you serveces to thoses in the AWS cloud.
-Allows connection to different Avalability Zones, without going via the web.
+It's the fastest way to connect you services to those in the AWS cloud.
+Allows connection to different Availability Zones, without going via the web.

 **MAC Security**: